Giftojcs/photolabs-starter/README.md

 Development of a React-based single page application (SPA) called PhotoLabs.
 The application will communicate with the API server over HTTP using the JSON format.
 Server and Persistence Layer

 Data Layer:
 PostgreSQL database will serve as the data layer.

 API Server:
 Express.js will be the basis for the PhotoLabs API server application.
-The server/persistence layer may require modifications for stretch goals.

 Behavioral Requirements
 PhotoLabs is designed to provide an intuitive and enjoyable experience for users interacting with photos.